Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- New England has one win against the spread, and is 0-3 overall, at home this year.
+- New England has covered the spread once at home, and is 0-3 overall there, this year.

-- The Patriots are winless ATS (0-1) as 3.5-point underdogs or more at home.

-- New England has not hit the over in three home games this year.
+- This season, in three home games, New England has not gone over the total.

 Powered by Data Skrive.